 The home environment is very important to a child.
-Not only is it this their haven from the world, but it is the place where they get molded for their work ethic, self-esteem, their sense of self-value and it should be a place of nurture.
+Not only is it their haven from the world, but it is the place where they get molded for their work ethic, self-esteem, their sense of self-value and it should be a place of nurture.

 Here are some tips for creating a home that is conducive for student success: